 The standalone application data channel shall support P2P, P2A/A2P and P2A2P application data channel.

-In the P2A/A2P scenario, the request-URI is set as the PSI of the DCSF.
-DCSF should route the application data channel to the correct DC AS based on the binding information of a DC application.
+In the P2A/A2P scenario, the request-URI is set as the PSI of the IMS AS.
+IMS should notify the correct DCSF, and DCSF should route the application data channel to the correct DC AS based on the binding information of a DC application.

 Standalone application data channel shall only be initiated by DC application.
-The DC application could be cached on the UE or retrieve from the network through a bootstrap data channel.
+The DC application could be cached on the UE or retrieved from the network through a bootstrap data channel.

 The UE shall include version control information (e.g. version number) of a DC application along with binding information.
 The network, DC AS and terminating UE shall use the version control information to ensure that the both ends of the application data channel are compatible.
-If the network or terminating UE detects that they are not compatible, it shall reject the application data channel until the both ends have the correct version of the DC application.
+If the network or terminating UE detects that they are not compatible, the application data channel will be rejected.
+Only when both ends have a compatible version of the DC application, the DC application data channel can be established and DC application can be executed.

 NOTE 1: The version control information needs to be defined in SA4.
 Further collaboration with SA4 is needed.